rubensetien/RubenSetien/README.md

 ### Hi, my name is Rubén Setien Fernández.
-I am a student of computer engineering and I study in "Universidad Europea del Atlántico" from Santander.
+I'm currently a student of computer engineering at the “Universidad Europea del Atlántico”
-## My objetive with this repository is upload all my programs that I do it durng my university years.
+## My goal with this repository is to upload all the programs I do during my university years
 <!--
 **rubensetien/RubenSetien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.